-The University Program in Materials Science and Engineering is designed to accommodate students from a variety of disciplinary backgrounds and to create a thriving materials community through shared experiences.
+The University Program in Materials Science and Engineering is a multi-disciplinary graduate program that resides within the Graduate School.
+This multi-department program is designed to accommodate M.S. and Ph.D. students from a variety of disciplinary backgrounds and to help create a thriving materials community across campus through shared curricular experiences.
 A graduate seminar course that emphasizes student participation and an experiential fabrication and characterization course in the Shared Materials Instrumentation Facility are just two examples of the engaging educational approach of this program.

-By harnessing strengths across campus, this program prepares diverse cohorts of M.S. and Ph.D. students to tackle multidisciplinary materials challenges in a wide range of professional settings, from academia to industry to national labs.
-In addition, the potential for unique exposure and access to the School of Medicine, the Nicholas School of the Environment, the Sanford School of Public Policy, and the Innovation & Entrepreneurship Initiative at Duke University can provide the resources needed for students to chart their own paths.
+In addition, the potential for unique exposure and access to the School of Medicine, the Nicholas School of the Environment, the Sanford School of Public Policy, the Duke University Energy Initiative, and the Innovation & Entrepreneurship Initiative can provide the resources needed for students to chart their own paths.

 More information can be found at the program website: https://dmi.duke.edu/degrees.